govekk/image-processing/episodes/05-creating-histograms.md

 plt.xlim([0, 256])
 for (channel_id, color) in enumerate(colors):
     # use your circular mask to apply the histogram
-    # operation to the 7th well of the first row
+    # operation to the lowest cell of the image
     histogram, bin_edges = np.histogram(
         cells[:, :, channel_id][mask], bins=256, range=(0, 256)
     )